ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 This integration with Symantec DLP works by querying a DLP Saved Report for incidents.
 When the saved report results are retrieved, any incident which does not have a value for the `resilient_incident_id` custom attribute is imported into Resilient.
 Afterward, the `resilient_incident_id` custom DLP attribute will be filled in with the new Resilient incident ID.
 This Saved Report can be customized to specify which incidents should be imported to the Resilient platform.

 To setup a basic Saved Report for the integration follow these high level steps:
-* Login to Symantec DLP and navagate to the incidents View
+* Login to Symantec DLP and navigate to the incidents View
 * View any existing report such as `Endpoint incidents - All`
 * Apply filtering rules as needed by your Org
 * Include an additional filter to be done on the `resilient_incident_id` where the value `Is Unassigned`